-After nearly 15 years of music, comedy, friends and food, Club Bart will close at the end of business on Sunday.
+After nearly 15 years of music, comedy, friends and food, at the end of business on Sunday.
 A "Sunday bash" was announced Wednesday night at Club Bart at midnight by longtime bartender Melissa Smith to celebrate all that Bart's was to Ferndale.

 Since Wednesday when we broke the news of Bart's closure, we've received several comments via social media, the website and through email.
 We'll gather them into one place here and continue to update as more come in.
 Feel free to leave your own memory, comment or thought about Club Bart's time in Ferndale.

 Here's what people have been saying on Ferndale Patch's website:

 - : I remember my first time at Club Bart.
 I had just signed my least to my new place on Ardmore and Woodward.
 I had never been out in Ferndale so I decided to celebrate by heading to the Bar.
 I walked a couple blocks down the street and came upon Club Bart.
 The place looked like it had character, and didn't disappoint once inside.
 The wait staff greeted me with a smile and delicious Arcadia Beer.
 Even more surprising they had excellent ribs, and Jazz night on the weekends was the best entertainment in all of Ferndale.
 It will be missed, and I will for sure be at Jazz night on Friday and Saturday.

 - : All of the shows I've played there have been memorable.
 The John Lennon tribute was especially amazing.
 The whole place was packed and all of the bands (there were many) did John proud that night.
 Much obliged to Jennifer David for putting that one together.
 Much obliged to the staff as well.
 Always friendly, professional and swift!